Chart Color Schemes

 Maroochy Hinterland ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Maroochy Hinterland had a cultural diversity index below the average, with 80.1% of its population born in Australia, 88.9% being citizens, and 95.9% speaking English only at home.
-Christianity was the predominant religion, making up 47.8% of people in Maroochy Hinterland.
-Buddhism showed an overrepresentation with 1.6%, compared to 1.1% across Rest of Qld.
+Maroochy Hinterland was found to be below average in terms of cultural diversity, with 80.1% of its population born in Australia, 88.9% being citizens, and 95.9% speaking English only at home.
+The main religion in Maroochy Hinterland is Christianity, which makes up 47.8% of the population.
+However, the most apparent overrepresentation is in Buddhism, which comprises 1.6% of the population, compared to 1.1% across Regional Qld.

 Frequently Asked Questions - Diversity